department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 ### What happens if I'm receiving SBP or RCSBP payments and then qualify for DIC and the exception above doesn't apply to me?

 DFAS will reduce your SBP or RCSBP by the amount of your DIC payment.
-If your DIC payment amount is greater than your total SBP or RCSBP payment, DFAS will stop your SBP or RCSBP payments.
+If your DIC payment is greater than your total SBP or RCSBP payment, DFAS will stop your SBP or RCSBP payments.
 This is called the "SBP/DIC offset."

 If DFAS pays you more than the offset amount in SBP or RCSBP payments after you begin receiving DIC payments, they'll consider this amount an overpayment.
 This means you'll have to pay the money back.